-If you’re a contractor, you’ve probably heard of IR35, but you may not be completely clear on how it may impact you.
+You’ve probably heard of IR35 if you’re a contractor, but you may not be completely clear on how it may impact you.
 We’ve put together a short overview for you to help you get your head around it all.
+Following our recent contractor information event, where we invited industry experts Paystream and Kingsbridge Insurance to talk us through the changes, we’ve put together a short overview for you to help you get your head around it all.

 We do need to caveat the full impact of IR35 isn’t completely clear as the draft legislation only came out last month and the final draft is not due until later in the year.
 As such, this information should be only be considered a guide.